esperanca/personal_website/src/posts/weeknotes-041.md

 ### Do what you love.

-The last time I updated my LinkedIn profile, changing for a new job, people sent the usual congrats and comments.
+The last time I updated my LinkedIn profile, people sent the usual congrats and comments.
 But one person asked me privately why I have changed jobs so frequently.
 That question haunted me for months.
-I have been in this industry for over two decades and have never experienced that speed of change.
+I have been in this industry for over two decades and have never experienced this speed of change.

-Reflecting on my colleague's inquiry, I've been thinking about if we, as a society, need to adjust our expectations about what a stable career is.
-Let's say that an office-based, 9-5, with a 5-year plan in the same company isn't the norm these days.
-We live in a VUCA, post-COVID, AI-supported new world.
-Perhaps we should be thinking in new ways, like the squiggly careers concept by Helen Tupper and Sarah Ellis.
+Reflecting on my colleague's inquiry, I've been thinking about whether we, as a society, need to adjust our expectations about what a stable career is.
+An office-based, 9-5, with a 5-year tenure in the same company isn't the norm these days.
+We live in a VUCA, post-COVID, AI-supported world.
+In my opinion, we should think in new ways—The [Squiggly Career](https://www.amazingif.com/about/) by Helen Tupper and Sarah Ellis comes to my mind.

-I am usually extremely happy at work when the basic conditions are in place.
-But there is life, layoffs, unstable CEOs, reorganizations.
+I am usually thrilled at work when the primary conditions are in place.
+But there is life, layoffs, unstable management, and reorganizations.
 Stuff happens.
 I am resilient, but sometimes changing is for the best.

 I have my mind clear, and my purpose hasn't changed.
 Every day, when I wake up, I think about that one great thing I will design with my people.
-Most of the time, I will support and inspire designers/writers/researchers/engineers and "design" the conditions and conversations for them to thrive.
+Most of the time, I will support and inspire the conditions and conversations for teams to thrive.
 I am often hands-on, leading by example or trying to be more precise and helpful, showing the thing instead of talking about the thing.
-Some people call this being a "player-coach", but I find that a bit misleading.
+Some people call this being a "player-coach".
+My superpower is to connect designers/writers/researchers/engineers so they can deliver excellent work - I know how to do many things relatively well, but the player-coach definition might be misleading.

 I am empowered at this career stage to choose better.
-The adventure of finding a new job (or perhaps doing something different) just started.
+The adventure of finding a new job (or doing something different) just started.
 Am I afraid?
 Definitely yes.
 The market is challenging these days.
 But I am also excited, at the top of my game.
 Onward.

 * I am using WeWork's motto ironically, of course.